-Building a library for this subject was difficult as Arabic-script printing was still in its infancy at this time, and printing presses were not yet widespread in Middle Eastern countries.
-Nevertheless, Salisbury was able to select and collect important books and manuscripts, laying the foundations of a collection which has evolved to become one of the most comprehensive collections in Arabic and Islamic studies in the United States.
+Arabic-script printing was still in its infancy during Salisbury's time at Yale, and printing presses were not widespread in Middle Eastern countries.
+Nevertheless, Salisbury selected titles from important auctions of European collections, and received gifts from his contacts among scholars worldwide and American missionaries in the Middle East.
+His "Oriental Library" laid the foundation of a collection that has evolved to become one of the most comprehensive for Arabic and Islamic studies in the United States.

 According to Leon Nemoy (1901-1997), formerly curator of Hebrew and Arabic Literature at Sterling Memorial Library, the Arabic collection consisted of:

 The librarian for Middle East studies selects materials published in the Middle East and North Africa in Middle Eastern and Western languages: books, serials, microfilms, manuscripts, archival and audiovisual materials, and electronic resources to support the teaching and research needs of Yale faculty and students working on topics related to the Middle East and Islamic studies.

 The Near East Collection at Sterling Memorial Library has amassed a considerable amount of materials in Arabic, Persian, Turkish and Western languages related to Near East studies.
 Today, the Sterling Memorial Library houses more then 400,000 items relating to Near East studies in Western languages and spread over numerous libraries and collections.